BrechtBa/homecontrol/README.rst

 Prequisites
 ^^^^^^^^^^^
 For the asyncio ip tunnel at least python 3.5 is required.
-The thread ip tunnel should work with earlier python versions
+The thread ip tunnel should work with earlier python versions.
+A simple python connector to knxd is also available.

 Setup
 ^^^^^